 - For large scones, press it into about an 8" flat circle, about 3/4-1" thick.
 For small scones, split the dough in half and press it into two smaller flat circles, about 3/4" thick.

-- Using a long knife or a bench scraper, cut the circle in half, and continue cutting until you have 8 even-sized for even baking, large wedges.
-(I like them small and crunchy, and husband likes his larger and softer, so I cut mine in 7 varying sized wedges.)
+- Using a long knife or a bench scraper, cut the circle in half, and continue cutting until you have 10 even-sized, large wedges.
+(Or if making small scones, cut each smaller disk into about 8 scones each)

 - *If you don't feel like fussing with a glaze, just brush the tops with a little milk, or an egg wash, and sprinkle on some sugar.
 Turbinado (raw sugar) works great!